bunihizi95/bunihizi95/README.md

 - 👋 Hi, I’m Richard Bunihizi
 - 👀 I’m a computer engineer
-- 🌱 more fined in React
+- 🌱 more fined in android development (JAVA)
 - 💞️ I’m looking to collaborate with any employer
 - 📫 How to reach me bunihizirichard95@gmail.com